Seamul/Weather-Forecast-API/README.md

 - Retrieve a list of all districts.
 - Retrieve detailed information about a specific district.
 - Access weather forecast data for each district.
-- Update forecast data periodically using Celery tasks (not implemented in this simple setup).
+- Update forecast data periodically using Celery beat (not implemented in this simple setup).

 ## Technologies Used